00d 00h 00m 00s

 • Weather-Resistant Features – Every element of the trampoline is UV-protected, it’s sturdy enough to survive in strong winds, heavy snow and direct sunlight exposure for at least 10 years or longer (comes with a 10-year warranty for all parts).

-Verdict: The Springfree Large Square Trampoline is top-of-the-line in terms of trampoline safety, with features such as a flexible net, springless design, SoftEdge Mat, “hidden” frame, the use of enclosure rods instead of poles and the quality of materials used that can help it withstand inclement weather conditions for the long haul.
+Its features include a flexible net, springless design, SoftEdge Mat, “hidden” frame, the use of enclosure rods instead of poles and the quality of materials used that can help it withstand inclement weather conditions for the long haul.

 The Springfree Large Square Trampoline’s single jumper weight capacity and accessibility to the Trampoline are average compared to other trampolines.
 They are the only trampoline safety areas where Springfree doesn’t rank at the top.